helenclx/leilukin-site/src/shrines/starwarskotor/guides/kotor-juhani-romance-guide.md

 ### Personal Conversation Path

-<span class="juhani-personal">Personal #1:</span> Available once Juhani joins your party.
+[Personal #1:]{.juhani-personal} Available once Juhani joins your party.
 She apologizes again for attacking you back on Dantooine.
 Once you begin this conversation, if — and ONLY IF — your player character is female, the global boolean `T_JUHANIROM` will be set to 1, which means Juhani's romance will become active.
 After this conversation, the global value of `G_JUHANIP_STATE` will be set to 1.

 https://youtu.be/jzqfXoOvGrw

-<span class="juhani-personal">Personal #2:</span> Available after completing Personal #1.
+[Personal #2:]{.juhani-personal} Available after completing Personal #1.
 Juhani talks about Quatra and her fall to the dark side.
 After this conversation, the global value of `G_JUHANIP_STATE` will be set to 2.

 https://youtu.be/minhfrQhCQI

-<span class="juhani-personal">Personal #3:</span> Available after completing Personal #2 and getting 2 Star Maps (including the Dantooine one).
+[Personal #3:]{.juhani-personal} Available after completing Personal #2 and getting 2 Star Maps (including the Dantooine one).
 Juhani expresses gratitude to you for accepting her throughout your journey.
 After this conversation, the global value of `G_JUHANIP_STATE` will be set to 3.

 https://youtu.be/y_rM2l83HDo

-<span class="juhani-personal">Personal #4:</span> Available once you complete History #3 _and_ Personal #3.
+[Personal #4:]{.juhani-personal} Available once you complete History #3 _and_ Personal #3.
 Juhani describes the life of being an alien on Taris is like hell.
 After this conversation, the global value of `G_JUHANIP_STATE` will be set to 4.

 https://youtu.be/BOq0fehoYkg